C3ETH/c3eth-document/knowledges/Community Advisers/become-a-CA.md

 - When a LV1 reviewer chooses to review proposals outside of the prescribed allocation, the review will still be counted (subject to passing the flagging and LV2 stage) and rewards for these additional reviewers will be counted as part of the LV0 pot of rewards

 An LV1 reviewer may perform more than the allocation of 80 reviews.
 The rewards for each review above and beyond the allocation will be paid as part of the LV0 pool of reviews.
 Those excess reviews will also carry a lower weight in score as outlined in the score weight formula section.

+## Conflict of Interest

+Community Reviewers should recuse themselves from reviewing and moderating:

+- their own proposals and reviews,
+- a proposal where they are engaged as an advisor, mentor, or otherwise substantially involved in the execution phase of such proposal, or
+- any other proposal and review in the same challenge category as a proposal they have submitted or are engaged with as an advisor, mentor, or otherwise substantially involved in the execution of such proposal.